fivetran/dbt_microsoft_ads/README.md

 ```

 ### Change the source table references
-If an individual source table has a different name than the package expects, add the table name as it appears in your destination to the respective variable:
+If an individual source table has a different name than the package expects, add the table name as it appears in your destination to the respective variable.
+This is not available if you are unioning together multiple connectors.

 > IMPORTANT: See this project's [`dbt_project.yml`](https://github.com/fivetran/dbt_microsoft_ads/blob/main/dbt_project.yml) variable declarations to see the expected names.